ofiore/Thesis/Data/README.md

 # Rank Comparison
 ## Relevant Files
-+ 2019vs2022.csv: contains data from athletes who competed at both the 2019 and 2022 World Championships
-+ Clusrank2019vs2022.csv: Data was altered to be able to be used by the clusrank R functions.
++ Clusrank2019vs2022.csv: data was altered from 2019vs2022.csv (found in Archive folder) to be able to be used by the clusrank R functions.
 Each athlete was given a number 1-15 (numbers are not important) and the column 'Year' was coded as 1 if the observation took place in 2019 and 2 if in 2022.

 + Clusrank2019vs2022NoPrelims.csv: removed any data from the heats and thus significantly reduced sample size.
 The results from this analysis can be found at the bottom of the RankComparison.Rmd file.

-+ NatvsWorld.csv: contains data from athletes who competed in 2022 from their country's national championships and the 2022 World Championships.
++ ClusrankNatvsWorld.csv: Data was from NatvsWorld.csv (found in Archive folder) to be able to be used by the clusrank R functions.
+Each athlete was given a number 1-11 (numbers are not important) and the column 'Year' was coded as 1 if the observation took place at a national championships and 2 if at the World Championships.
 This data was difficult to find as it is not centrally located; each country records their data differently and often times in their native language and we could not find data for many countries.
 Attached below are the links to the data as of September 2023.

 + [France](https://bases.athle.fr/asp.net/liste.aspx?frmbase=lives&frmmode=1&frmespace=0&frmcompetition=264985&frmepreuvem=110m+Haies+(106)+%2f+TCM&frmtour=7&frmserie=)
 + [Britain](https://www.watchathletics.com/page/3278/results-british-athletics-championships-2022)